RauCu/YoutubeExplodeZ/Readme.md

 ## Usage

-**YoutubeExplode** exposes its functionality through a single entry point — the `YoutubeClient` class.
+**YoutubeExplodeZ** exposes its functionality through a single entry point — the `YoutubeClient` class.
 Create an instance of this class and use the provided operations on `Videos`, `Playlists`, `Channels`, and `Search` properties to send requests.

 ### Videos